euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/applications.md

 -   On the SDK login screen that is displayed when, for example, the end user sets a passcode after registration:
     -   Logo will be an app drawable.
-    -   Background color will be an app color.
+    -   Background color will be an app color, unless in dark mode.

 A drawable from the app resources also appears in the app user interface.